 The one with purple roses, #7, now lives with Laura’s teen daughter. lol

-Having shared my story of frustration over the little interior pockets, they gave me a very good idea. . . sew down only the interior pocket’s upper edge, so it hangs down, like a pouch.
-And I could hide the machine stitching in the seam, where the band at the top edge of the tote meets the body.
+Having shared my story of frustration over the little interior pockets, Laura gave me a very good idea. . . sew down only the interior pocket’s upper edge, so it hangs down like a pouch.
+And I can hide the machine stitching in the seam, where the band at the top edge of the tote meets the body.

 Next I’m going to try fusing a handwoven panel to the front of a rubbery-lined nylon tote, like that old red one.
-I have these three thrifty ones. . .
+I have three thrifty ones to experiment on. . .

-Difficult to decide which to experiment on, as it may be ruined in the process.
+Difficult to decide which to do first, as I know it may be ruined in the process.